This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 When it comes to warranties, Rec Tec and Traeger are very similar.
 Each have warranties covering all of their products.
 The length of the warranty varies by product, but the more expensive Rec Tec units are covered by a whopping 6 year warranty.
 Traeger grills are generally covered by a 3 year warranty.

 Rec Tec vs Traeger Verdict (Warranties): Rec Tec

 Overall Rec Tec vs Traeger Winner: Traeger

-Not a single stone is left unturned – their grills offer literally everything you could ever need in a pellet grill, all the way down to built in meat probe thermometers.
+Not a single stone is left unturned with either brand though – their grills offer literally everything you could ever need in a pellet grill, all the way down to built in meat probe thermometers.